 Laboratory research: The courses PHYS 490 and PHYS 399 provide qualified students with the opportunity to carry out laboratory research or independent study under the direct supervision of an individual faculty member.

 The interdisciplinary computing major in physics: See the interdisciplinary computing major section of the Bulletin.
 Students contemplating the interdisciplinary computing major in physics should contact the chair of the physics department, who will direct them to appropriate faculty members for guidance and assistance in setting up a plan of study.

 Study away: Physics majors with an interest in studying away should plan well in advance of the semester they will be away.
 This is particularly important since most upper-level physics courses at Trinity are offered biennially.
 Students wishing to use courses taken away in partial fulfillment of the requirements for the physics major must obtain the prior approval of the department chair.

 Honors: Students seeking honors in physics at graduation must complete at least one additional physics course beyond the minimum required for the physics major.
 This course may be a semester of independent research (PHYS 399 or 490).
 Honors candidates must attain an average of at least a B+ in all physics courses.
 Honors are awarded to qualified students by a vote of the faculty.

-AP credit: Students who have earned a sufficiently high advanced placement exam grade in physics may receive up to two course credits.
+AP credit: Students who have earned a sufficiently high AP exam grade in physics may receive up to two course credits.
 See the Advanced Placement section of the Bulletin for details.

-NOTE: Students who wish to obtain advanced standing in physics but lack advanced placement credit may contact the chairperson of the Department of Physics and request to take a qualifying exam.
+NOTE: Students who wish to obtain advanced standing in physics but lack AP credit may contact the chairperson of the department of physics and request to take a qualifying exam.
 Students who perform satisfactorily on this exam may, at the discretion of the department, receive placement in PHYS 231 or PHYS 232 (but no course credit).